Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 In most cases, animals fly in the cargo section of the plane.
 Most airlines will allow you to ship your pets as excess baggage and charge accordingly.
 Charges vary by airline so check with your airline for costs.
 Also the number of pets in the cargo hold is limited and reservations should be made well in advance.
 Many airlines also place embargos on pet transportation when the weather can be too hot or cold to transport pets safely.

 Another option is shipping your pets as cargo.
 While this is more expensive than the other two methods, these methods provides more certainty that your pet will be placed on the airplane and is the only way they may travel unaccompanied.
 Costs vary by airline and are based on the combined weight of the pet and the shipping crate.

-The State of Hawaii prohibits the introduction of all snakes.
+The state of Hawaii prohibits the introduction of all snakes.
 Certain pets other than dogs or cats may also be restricted.
-To determine if your specific pets is allowed, please contact the Hawaii Department of Agriculture for more information.
+To determine if your specific pet is allowed, please contact the Hawaii Department of Agriculture for more information.

 Hawaii is a rabies-free state.
 Hawaii's quarantine law is designed to protect residents and pets from potentially serious health problems associated with the introduction and spread of rabies.
 All dogs and cats, regardless of age (puppies and kittens included) or purpose, must comply with Hawaii's dog and cat import requirements.

 NEW RULES HAVE RECENTLY GONE INTO EFFECT — Please visit the State of Hawaii Department of Agriculture Animal Quarantine website.
 The online brochure, checklists and forms are available.